Selective Placement of DNA Origami on Substrates Patterned by Nanoimprint Lithography

 Self-assembled DNAnanostructures can be used as scaffolds to organize small functional nanocomponents. in order to build working devices -- electronic circuits, biochips, optical/photonics devices -- controlled placement of DNAnanostructures on substrates must be achieved.
 Here we present a nanoimprint lithography-based process to create chemically patterned templates, rendering them capable of selectively binding DNA origami.
 Hexamethyldisilazane (HMDS) is used as a passivating layer on silicon dioxide substrates, which prevents DNA attachment.
 Hydrophilic areas, patterned by nanoimprint lithography with the same size and shape of the origami, are formed by selective removal of the HMDS, enabling the assembly of the origami scaffolds in the patterned areas. the use of nanoimprint lithography, a low cost, high throughput patterning technique, enables high precision positioning and orientation of DNAnanostructures on a surface over large areas.

-E. Penzo et al., "Selective Placement of DNA Origami on Substrates Patterned by Nanoimprint Lithography," Journal of Vacuum Science and Technology B:Nanotechnology and Microelectronics, vol. 29, no. 6, American Vacuum Society, Jan 2011.
+E. Penzo et al., "Selective Placement of DNA Origami on Substrates Patterned by Nanoimprint Lithography," Journal of Vacuum Science and Technology B, vol. 29, no. 6, American Vacuum Society, Nov 2011.